-Researchers find DNA marker that predicts breast cancer recurrenceJanuary 16th, 2013 in Cancer /
+Researchers find DNA marker that predicts breast cancer recurrenceJanuary 16, 2013 in Medicine & Health / Cancer

 Medical researchers at the University of Alberta tested the DNA of more than 300 women in Alberta and discovered a 'genetic marker' method to help accurately profile which women were more apt to have their breast cancer return years later.

 Sambasivarao Damaraju, a professor with the Faculty of Medicine & Dentistry, and at the Cross Cancer Institute just published his team's findings in the peer-reviewed journal, PLoS One.
 Using a simple blood test, Damaraju and his team, which included his PhD student Yadav Sapkota, scanned the entire human genome of 369 women who had been diagnosed with breast cancer.
 Of those, 155 had their cancer come back and 214 did not.

 "If we can accurately predict which women are at high risk of breast cancer recurrence, it gives the physicians and oncologists treating those women time to design a more aggressive therapy in hopes of preventing the cancer from coming back," says Damaraju, who works in the Department of Laboratory Medicine & Pathology.
 "Treatment strategies could be tailor made for these women based on their genetic make-up and how susceptible it makes them to breast cancer recurrence."

 Damaraju and his team focused their research on good prognosis breast cancer – cancer that has a high success rate in terms of initial recovery and treatment.
 About 70% of all breast cancers fall into this category.
 Yet despite the high success rate with initial treatment for this type of breast cancer, the overall numbers of those who died or had their cancer spread in this 'good prognosis' group are substantial.
 The numbers are high simply because so many people have this common 'good prognosis' cancer.